Harold Arthur Prichard

 So much for Prichard's views about what makes acts right.
 He further held that every act that is right is of a type (specified as above) such that all acts of that type are right.
 At least, this is how he expressed himself early in his career.
 Later, he came to realize that this was incautious.
 We may have one act that is right, and which is of such and such a type, and which (as he would have said) is made right by being of that type, but where there could be another act of that type which is not right, because it is also of another type which is more important, as it were, and which makes the act either not a duty, or even plain wrong.
 So what he came to say was that if an act is right, it is of a type such that all acts of that type make a claim on the agent – a claim which may however be defeated by a greater claim made on the agent to avoid acting in that way.
 Either way round, Prichard is not a particularist.
 Wherever an act is right, according to him, there is a principle at work.

 This does not mean, however, that in order to appreciate the rightness of the act, one must appeal to the principle.
 Prichard's view is quite the contrary.
-The main thrust of his famous article is the claim that ‘the sense of obligation to do, or of the rightness of, an action is absolutely underivative and immediate’ (12).
-To come to recognize that an act is a duty, one need only concentrate on the relevant non-moral facts, facts about the state of affairs that one will, if successful, originate and facts about the relations in which one stands here to others and to oneself (e.g. that one borrowed the money and promised to return it by the end of the week).
+The main thrust of his famous article is the claim that ‘the sense of obligation to do, or of the rightness of, an action of a particular kind is absolutely underivative and immediate’ (12).
+To come to recognize that an act is a duty, one need only concentrate on the relevant non-moral facts, facts about the state of affairs that one will, if successful, originate (including any consequences) and facts about the relations in which one stands here to others and to oneself (e.g. that one borrowed the money and promised to return it by the end of the week).
 Then, by an act of specifically moral thinking, one recognizes that those facts together make a claim on one to respond in a specific way, and that the claim made is stronger than any competing claim thrown up by other features of the situation.
 Again, ‘Suppose we come genuinely to doubt whether we ought, for example, to pay our debts … The only remedy lies in actually getting into a situation which occasions the obligation, or – if our imagination be strong enough – in imagining ourselves in that situation, and then letting our capacities of moral thinking do their work’ (20).

-But Prichard also supposes that if we ask why a feature that grounds an obligation does so, for example why the fact that I borrowed the money mean that I ought to pay it back, all we can really do is to offer a principle, e.g. ‘because I ought to pay anything I owe’ (4).
+But Prichard also supposes that if we ask why a feature that grounds an obligation does so, for example why the fact that I borrowed the money means that I ought to pay it back, all we can really do is to offer a principle, e.g. ‘because I ought to pay anything I owe’ (4).
 If we then go on to ask for a reason for the principle, there is nothing left to be said.
-But this is not because there is no reason for the principle; it is because the principle ‘includes its reason, the reason becoming explicit when the principle is properly expressed’. (ibid.)
+But this is not because there is no reason for the principle; it is because the principle ‘includes its reason, the reason becoming explicit when the principle is properly expressed’ (ibid.).
 It is when we have lost our sense of the truth of the principle itself, so conceived, that ‘the only remedy lies’ in exposing ourselves to a real or imaginary case.
 ‘We first recognize the particular obligation and then by reflecting on it discover the principle, i.e. formulate to ourselves that general character of the act which renders it, or any act like it, an obligation’ (5).

 It is characteristic of intuitionists to deny that the right can be derived from the good, and Prichard, as we have seen, was no exception.
 Some intuitionists think that the good can be derived from the right, perhaps by thinking of the good as that which it is right to approve, admire, seek.
 Prichard does not take this sort of line either.
 For him, goodness is very different from rightness.
 Goodness seems to be a simple monadic property.
 The things that can have this property are states of affairs, people and actions.
 An act can be thought of as good, but whenever we do so, we are really thinking of its motive; a good act is one done from a good motive.
 Prichard distinguished between the moral motive, which is a sense of obligation, and ordinary motives, which are desires.
 ‘Desire and a sense of obligation are co-ordinate species of motive’ (15).
 There is the act, the origination of a change, and there is the motive for that act.
 Acts themselves are not good or bad.
 But we can think of the act together with its motive, and think of such a thing as good or bad.
 Prichard used the term ‘action’ for this combination of act and motive (officially, but not always consistently).
 Acts cannot really be good or bad, but actions can (156–7).